noumenapay/docs/noumena/noumena-open-api-en.md

 }
 ```

->> How to mail_token and mail_verification_code?
+>> How to get mail_token and mail_verification_code?
 Please see "4.1.
 Sending Email verification code". mail_verification_code is filled by user.

 ### 1.2 Query all KYC records